 How Does Citalopram Work?

 Citalopram is a selective serotonin reuptake inhibitor (SSRI).
 As the name implies, this type of drug targets serotonin, a natural chemical in our brain that’s associated with regulating mood.
 If serotonin levels are too low, it can lead to anxiety and/or depression.
 Citalopram helps combat anxiety and depression by increasing the brain’s natural levels of serotonin.
-Since people who suffer from anxiety or depression are thought to have lower levels of serotonin than others, citalopram’s ability to help stabilize levels of serotonin leads to more regulated moods, decreased feelings of anxiety, and even improved sleep.
+Since people who experience anxiety or depression are thought to have lower levels of serotonin than others, citalopram’s ability to help stabilize levels of serotonin leads to more regulated moods, decreased feelings of anxiety, and even improved sleep.
 This strengthens the patient’s ability to more effectively manage anxiety and depression.

 Before You Take Citalopram